OneMoreDavid/ai-developer-like-a-boss/README.md

 **Llama 3**.
 Free.
 Includes multi-modality (accepts texts and images in the prompt).
 How To Setup: to "Section 13: Using Open Source Models" in this course where I'll walk you through the setup process.

+---

+# Prompting often requires iteration.

+That means prompting, seeing what the output is (and testing it out if it's code), and then prompting again.
+Sometimes it even means starting over again because you realized you went down the wrong path.
+Learning prompt engineering skills will help avoid the need for constant iteration because it'll help ensure the output is the best it can be the first time.
+But you haven't really learned any prompt engineering skills yet - and that's okay, we're just getting started!